Teaching maths to kids isn't an easy task.

 Finally, never forget to demonstrate empathy, tolerance and patience with your pupils.
 Explain as clearly as possible, give concrete examples for each explanation, and always look to motivate the learner.

-Teach students various methods of correcting their own mistakes in maths exercises as a form of lesson revision.
+A maths tutor needs to teach students various methods to correct their own mistakes in maths exercises as a form of lesson revision.

 Avoid using too much complex vocabulary and opt for visual examples instead.
 Since 'dyslexia' means 'difficulty with words', it's best to keep things simple if you can to avoid any confusion.

 There is no one way of helping people with SpLDs to understand math concepts such as addition and subtraction, multiplication and division, negative numbers, algebra, geometry, graphing, rounding, estimation, arithmetic, solving math word problems, calculus, long division of polynomial equations and finding the exponent, but with enough math practice, these students are also capable of maths mastery.